I’m going to pass out the minute I walk through the door. I’ll be panicking, crying, or shaking uncontrollably.

 How can I stop myself from panicking or crying?

 Trying to suppress our fears tends to backfire.
 Most of us will have experienced situations where we tried to fight our anxiety.
 But if you’re like most people, you may have found that fighting anxiety only adds fuel to the fire.
 It makes us more, rather than less, anxious and panicky.

 Expressing your fears openly and accepting that you’re scared can be super helpful.
 Not only does it help quell the sense of panic and impending doom.
 But it also helps your dentist to know what exactly it is that you’re afraid of.
 That way, they can work out a way to help you.

-You could send an email to the dentist beforehand with the form attached.
-Or you could write things down on a piece of paper that you hand to your potential dentist.
-In the email or on the piece of paper, explain what you are afraid of.
+You may want to send an email to the dentist before your appointment, with the form above attached.
+Perhaps you can explain what you are afraid of.
 And if you already know what your dentist could do to help, you may want to add this, too.

 Keep in mind that you’re not dealing with a life-or-death situation, even though it might feel like one right now!
 The reality is that you’re free to leave anytime should you not feel comfortable.